-As required by the Rules of the Auditor General (Section 10.554 (1)(i)6.a.), a statement must be included as to whether or not the District has met one or more of the conditions described in Section 218.503(1), Florida Statutes.
-In connection with our audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
-Additionally, as required by Section 10.556(7), we applied financial condition assessment procedures.
-It is management's responsibility to monitor the entity's financial condition and our financial condition assessment was based in part on representations made by management and the review of financial information provided by management.
+Sections 10.554(1)(i)(5.a and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the Pasco County Mosquito Control District met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
+In connection with our audit, we determined that the Pasco County Mosquito Control District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

+Sections 10.554(1)(i)5b and 10.556(8), Rules of the Auditor General, require us to apply financial condition assessment procedures for the Pasco County Mosquito Control District.
+In connection with our audit, we applied financial condition assessment procedures.
+It is management's responsibility to monitor the entity's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by management.

-The Rules of the Auditor General (Section 10.554(1)(i)3.) require that we address in the management letter any findings and recommendations to improve financial management, accounting procedures, and internal controls.
+Section 10.554(1)(i)2, Rules of the Auditor General, requires us to communicate any findings or recommendations to improve financial management.
 In connection with our audit, we did not have any such recommendations.